bodeaalexandru/molly.app/README.md

 - NodeJS
   > Google it
 - Ionic
-  > After you install node -> open a terminam -> npm install -g ionic
+  > After you install node -> open a terminal -> npm install -g ionic
 ## Running
 > Open MollyApp folder in an IDE
 > Open a terminal -> run 'npm install'